xlordt/AzureDevOpsAngular/README.md

 # AzureDevOpsAngularDemo

-This project is just an example implementation with Azure Devops & Nodejs Application (Angular) with unit testing & Cobertura.
+This project is just an example implementation with Azure Devops & Nodejs Application (Angular) with JUnit & Cobertura.
 Feel free to fork this repo or check it out [here](https://dev.azure.com/dbma-dev/AzureDevOpsAngular) and test it on your own azure repo.

 # My current process.